East Texas A&M is a JED Campus!

 Spring

-• Autumn Johnson, director of Campus Recreation, and Dr. Nick Patras, director of the Counseling Center, appointed as A&M-Commerce JED Campus advisory group co-chairs.
+• Autumn Johnson, director of Campus Recreation, and Dr. Nick Patras, director of the Counseling Center, appointed as East Texas A&M JED Campus advisory group co-chairs.

 • Formed three subcommittees to begin the JED Campus strategic plan.